 - Documentation for each student's eligibility to enroll in an Open Doors program. - o Evidence the student met the age requirement. - Credit deficiency calculation for each student.
-If the student is found not to be credit deficient, the written documentation from appropriate individual recommending the student to enroll. - Evidence the student met the requirements to be claimed for state funding to include: - o Minimum attendance requirement. - Weekly status check requirement. - For below 100 level classes, the requirement to make academic progress within three months of being counted.

-For more detailed information on the documentation requirements for attendance period and weekly status checks, as well as sample logs, refer to OSPI's Open Doors webpage.
+If the student is found not to be credit deficient, the written documentation from appropriate individual recommending the student to enroll. - Evidence the student met the requirements to be claimed for state funding to include: - Minimum attendance requirement. - Weekly status check requirement. - For below 100 level classes, the requirement to make academic progress within three months of being counted. - For each student claimed for July and August, evidence of the student's available AAFTE for the nonstandard school year. - For more detailed information on the documentation requirements for attendance period and weekly status checks, as well as sample logs, refer to OSPI's Open Doors webpage.